-The shelves are stacked with rusty tins of World War II Lucky Hit tobacco, jars of peanut paste and Hoadleys boiled sweets.
+On the shelves are rusty tins of World War II Lucky Hit tobacco, jars of peanut paste and Hoadleys boiled sweets.

 Remember Keen’s mustard imported from England?
 And brands like Brasso, Super Rinso and Chief floor polish?

-This still happens in other places around the world but it’s amazing to think that it wasn’t so long ago in Australia either.
+This still happens in other places around the world, but it’s incredible to think that it wasn’t so long ago in Australia either.

 In the stores are bottles of Bengal curry powder from India, some as old as the 1890’s.
-Perhaps the curry powder is the only thing that might still be useable today.
+Perhaps the curry powder is the only thing that might still be usable today.

-Maryborough’s upper crust used to love imported figs from Turkey, which were nicely packed in small hand-made wooden boxes (just like expensive cigars), jams, preserves and orange wine.
+Maryborough’s upper crust enjoyed imported figs from Turkey, nicely packed in small hand-made wooden boxes (just like expensive cigars), jams, preserves and orange wine.

 Besides food items, the general store was also the local pharmacy of sorts.

-The stores retains its historic ambience; the office area has a desk, an ancient typewriter, kerosene lamp and crumbly old ledgers.
+The office area has a desk, an ancient typewriter, kerosene lamp and old ledgers.